 Breed Profile

-The current American quarter horse exhibits a short and stocky stature with heavily built muscles.
+The current American quarter horse is short and stocky with heavily built muscles.

 Physical Characteristics